 NEEP Project Goals

 The NEEP has designed the following goals to broaden the training and dissemination of research ethics training to graduate students in two regional areas having many schools and programs of environmental studies.
 Additionally, the Partnership will reach out to scientific societies to expand our training, and provide dissemination nationally.

-For more than seven years, Brown University’s Center for Environmental Studies (CES) and other collaborating faculty at Brown have worked to increase ethics training for those studying culturally-diverse populations and distressed communities.
-In this proposal, we have organized this Northeast partnership to set up a regional training network at SUNY-ESF for the central New York region.
-The collaborating faculty, including the sub-award PI, David Sonnenfeld will organize faculty and graduate students for a shared program of ethics education at SUNY-ESF, including the potential recruitment of participants from nearby university environmental studies, engineering and related sciences in the central New York region.
+For more than ten years, Brown University’s Center for Environmental Studies (CES) and other collaborating faculty at Brown and the collaborating university partners have worked to increase ethics training for those studying culturally-diverse populations and distressed communities.
+In this proposal, we have organized this Northeast partnership to set up a regional training for the Northeast region with national and international outreach.
+The collaborating faculty have organized faculty and graduate students for a shared program of ethics education at SUNY-ESF, Brown University, UMASS-Dartmouth and Northeastern University.

-2. To implement a cooperative graduate ethics training program with the following training objectives over the three-year grant period
+2. To implement a cooperative graduate ethics training program with the following training objectives.